ARM-software/CSAL/python/readme_python.md

  - `python-dev`: a python module used to build the add-in module.

-Modifying the `Makefile`
+Modifying the `makefile`
 ------------------------

-The supplied `Makefile` will require modification to match the `python` installation on the target system.
+The supplied `makefile` will require modification to match the `python` installation on the target system.
 As supplied it is set up to test the build on a linux test platform.

-The following lines from `Makefile` may need changing:-
+The following lines from `makefile` may need changing:-

     # gcc flags - these match those used by python 2.6 build utilities.
     #           - tune according to your python